Hand picking the lumber is the beginning of every deck we build. We

 ledger board).
 It must be bolted and flashed correctly.
 Next the flooring is laid down,

-this too goes rather quickly, depending on the size and floor pattern.
-Now you
+depending on the size and floor pattern.
+Now you get a real feel for the size

-get a real feel for the size and functionality of the deck.
-The next step is
+and functionality of the deck.
+The next step is installing the fascia

-installing all the pre-made components mentioned earlier (rails, stairs, etc.).
+boards and all the pre-made components mentioned earlier (rails, stairs, etc.).

 The final step and often overlooked is the finishing of